erlem/hangman/README.md

 Welcome to the Hangman game in PHP.

-1) Installing the hangman game
+1) Install the hangman game
 ----------------------------------

 Clone the project :